AxelGard/cira/README.md

 if you find bug plz let me know with a issue.
 If you know how to solve the problem then you can of course make a pull request and I will take a look at it.

 ### Have a question?

-If you have a question about cira, want to share what you built with cira or want to talk to others using cira, you can checkout the [discussions page](https://github.com/AxelGard/cira/discussions).
+If you have a question about cira, want to share what you built with cira or want to talk to others using cira, you can checkout the [discussions page](https://github.com/AxelGard/cira/discussions) or make issue if that is more fitting.

 ## Development
 If you want to help develop cira you are more then welcome to do so.